-One of our challenges when doing street activism is staying centered and grounded amid tension and pressure.
-Remaining calm while the person next to you is screaming at a riot cop can be a challenge to the most experienced priestess!
+One challenge when doing street activism is staying centered and grounded amid tension and pressure.
+Remaining calm while the person next to you is screaming at a riot cop can be daunting for the most experienced priestess!

-When we do activism with magical friends - a Pagan affinity group or Pagan Cluster, we say - we (ideally) take time before we march into the streets to do a short ritual, tapping our magical skills to strengthen our focus and groundedness.
+When doing activism with magical comrades - a Pagan affinity group or Pagan Cluster, we might say - people (ideally) take time beforehand to do a short ritual, tapping magical skills to strengthen the group's focus and groundedness.

-Grounding - alone or in a group, we take a breath and remember our deep connection to the Earth.
+Grounding - alone or in a group, take a breath and remember your connection to the Earth.
 In the streets (or any intense situation), it's good to practice grounding with eyes open.
 "As I ground, I visualize a deeply-rooted tree, and I anchor that image in my center.
 Whenever I touch my center, I can call back the image and renew my sense of groundedness."

-Circle casting - in an affinity group, we can cast a flexible circle around all of us, helping us feel our connection to the group as well as the boundary between us and the wider world.
-"I cast a personal circle of protection and awareness - I invoke the directions and elements and ask them to alert and protect me whenever I encounter discordant energy."
+Circle casting - an affinity group can cast a flexible circle, helping feel connections within the group as well as the boundary with the wider world.
+I can cast my own circle as well: "I cast a personal circle of protection and awareness - I invoke the directions and elements and ask them to alert and protect me whenever I encounter discordant energy."

-Invoking elements - maybe this is part of our circle casting, as above.
-If we have time, we invoke the elements with a song.
+Invoking elements - maybe this is part of circle casting, as above.
+If time allows, you could invoke the elements with a song.

 Invoking allies - here's a key piece of activist magic!
-We can invoke magical heroes and protectors (maybe Hermes for quick movement and clear communication), political models such as Martin Luther King Jr, ancestors such as the Diggers or Suffragettes, artistic activists such as ACT UP, etc. Who would you want walking by your side as you step out?
+I can invoke magical allies and protectors (maybe Hermes for quick movement and clear communication), political models such as Martin Luther King Jr, ancestors such as the Diggers or Suffragettes, artistic activists such as ACT UP, etc. Who would you want walking by your side as you step out?
 Invite them!

-Anchoring the magic - we can anchor the magic by picturing a symbol such as a crystal or a tree which we place in our own center, touching the spot to fix the symbol.
-Any time we need to remember our grounding and allies, we can touch this spot.
+Anchoring the magic - anchor the magic by picturing a symbol such as a crystal or a tree which you place in your center, touching the spot to fix the symbol.
+Any time you need to remember your grounding and allies, touch this spot.